 5. WINTER LIGHT (1963) dir.
 Ingmar Bergman

 No list about the dark cold of winter would be complete without an Ingmar Bergman film, and no Ingmar Bergman film is more appropriate for this list than Winter Light as it deals with the existential crisis of a rural pastor.
 The movie follows Tomas as he goes on his round of Sunday services, trying his best to go through the motions of the services while dealing with the shadow of suffering, evil, nuclear war, and the deafening silence of God in the midst of it.
-Winter Light is easily the best depiction of the tenuous relationship between doubt and faith.
+Winter Light is one of the best depictions of the tenuous relationship between doubt and faith, especially as it concerns the people who are tasked with having the most certainty about faith.
 In other words, it is right up Bergman’s alley and is the perfect movie for the bleak midwinter.

 4. GROUNDHOG DAY (1993) dir.
 Harold Ramis